Gary Peters: Israel-Palestine

 In 2017, Peters cosponsored the Israel Anti-Boycott Act, which would make it a federal crime for government contractors to encourage or participate in boycotts against Israel and Israeli settlements in the occupied Palestinian territories if protesting actions by the Israeli government.

-Peters continued to strongly support Israel during its invasion of the Gaza Strip, sponsoring legislation in 2024 to provide $30 million to support Israeli anti-tunneling operations and for the technology to be shared with the United States for use at its borders.
-He also voted to defund U.S. support for UNRWA through 2025 after an Israeli campaign to discredit the agency, at the time the primary organization responsible for coordinating humanitarian assistance in Gaza.
+Peters continued to strongly support Israel during the Gaza war, sponsoring legislation in 2024 to provide $30 million to support Israeli anti-tunneling operations and for the technology to be shared with the United States for use at its borders.
+He also voted to defund U.S. support for UNRWA through 2025 after an Israeli campaign to discredit the agency, at the time the main organization responsible for coordinating humanitarian assistance in Gaza.

 In 2025, Peters was in the minority of Senate Democrats that voted not to block the sale of arms to Israel despite rising death tolls from its war on Gaza and restrictions on humanitarian aid resulting in widespread famine.
+In April 2026, Peters joined most Senate Democrats in supporting a resolution to block a sale of bulldozers to Israel, but was one of 11 to oppose another resolution voted on the same day to block another sale to Israel of 1,000-pound bombs.